The difference between gables and hip rafters in glazed architecture

 As an example, a square lounge will lend itself well to a square, contemporary-looking roof lantern with a softer-angled pitch.
 An open-plan kitchen and dining room will work well with a double roof lantern with steeper hip rafters, which will help to highlight distinct zones or focal points of the room.

-Double roof lanterns with decorative cartwheel glazing design
+Double roof gables with decorative cartwheel glazing design

 Gables and garden rooms